The significance of the vineyard.

 |Vine age||30-50 years|

-The bottom part of the slope is home to the oldest Weissburgunder (Pinot Blanc) of the Danube area planted by Dr. Bruno Hiedler in 1955.
-Here we find the geological remains of the old Loisbachtal (Lois-creek valley).
-The ancient vines root on gravelly, calcareous soil with loess.
+As you descend towards the lower end of the slope, approaching the town of Langenlois, you'll find an increasing presence of loess interspersed with numerous rocks.
+The bottom of the slope is home to the oldest Weissburgunder (Pinot Blanc) vines in the Danube area, planted by Dr. Bruno Hiedler in 1955.
+Here, we encounter the geological remnants of the old Loisbachtal (Lois Creek Valley).
+The gnarly vines root on gravel with calcareous loess running through it.

 |Vine age||20-60 years|

 |Soil||Amphibolite, Gneiss, Loess|

 With its unique geology and elevated position, the Langenloiser Käferberg stands out as one of the most remarkable vineyards in the Kamptal region.
 It is believed that the name of the site, first mentioned as "Cheuerperg" in 1317, refers to a previous owner.
 When viewed from the east, the ridge resembles the shape of a beetle's shield ("Käfer" in German), which could provide another explanation for its name.